 “I know.
 But…” Wade hesitated.
 He struggled to say something.
 “But I think we need to be careful from here on in.”

 Anna smiled.
-His slightly stiff, gentlemanly ways were almost charming, if he wasn’t right now covered in soot and dirt.
+His slightly stiff, gentlemanly ways were almost charming, or they would be if he wasn’t covered in soot and dirt.

 “I’ll be careful.
 Meet me at Gilmour’s tonight.
-I’ll tell you what I found out.”
+I’ll tell you what I find out.”

 Anna turned, leaving the man to his work as she hurried back to the crowd, and to where she had tied Ellie up at the end of the street.
-The crowds were thankfully thinning by now, and she moved quickly through the streets, with her head down.
+The crowds were thankfully thinning by now, and she moved quickly through the streets, her head down.

 I don’t feel safe in Cheyenne anymore, she realized.
 There was an air of violence that had spread over everything.